-Advancement sets a pattern of setting positive goals and reaching them throughout life.
-Advancement is a natural byproduct when the Scouting experience is enjoyed with the BSA ideals as the core: the Patrol method, outdoor learning and enjoyment, association with adults, personal growth, leadership development, and the Scout uniform.
-It's easy to advance by following these four basic steps:
+Advancement sets a pattern of setting positive goal setting and this experience can be carried throughout life.
+Advancement is a natural byproduct when the Scouting experience is enjoyed with the BSA ideals as the core: Living the Oath and Law, embracing The Patrol Method, following the Outdoor Code, and developing associations with adults, other young men, and "Mother Earth".
+Advancement requires FOUR steps: